makaree/TestAutomation_Optibet/README.md

 ***Since there are huge number of tests to execute in multiple browsers so it take almost half and hour or more to execute.***

-***ValidUsernameAndInvalidPassword test case is disabled and it will be skiped as it blocks the account after multiple runs.***
+***ValidUsernameAndInvalidPassword test case is disabled to run because it blocks the account after multiple runs.***

 ## Features